 Ask A Counselor

-We provide contact with our counselors as a service for those who are learning our principles and are taking personal responsibility to fill their marriage with ever-increasing happiness, and ever-expanding love.
+Those who are learning our principles and are taking personal responsibility to fill their marriage with ever-increasing happiness, and ever-expanding love will succeed in ways never imagined.

-We do not provide traditional marriage counseling.
-It is our experience and position that the western psychology based approach often harms marriages by teaching destructive ideas (like confrontation), or at a minimum by wasting time and money through ineffectiveness.
-Many of our clients come from marriage counselors.
+We do not believe in nor provide traditional marriage counseling.
+It is our experience and firm position that the western psychology-based approach harms marriages by teaching destructive ideas (like confrontation), and wastes time and money through its ineffectiveness.
+Many of our course clients came from marriage counselors.

 Is Your Question Already Covered?